turingschool/backend-curriculum-site/module4/lessons/webpack-demystified.md

 ### Deployment

-Let's look at the [Github Pages section](https://github.com/turingschool-examples/quantified-self-starter-kit#github-pages-setup) of the starter kit README.
+Let's look at the [GitHub Pages Section](https://github.com/turingschool/qs-frontend-starter#github-pages-setup) of the starter kit README.

 ## Checks for Understanding